xiqtcacf/IndonesianCattle-Scripts/README.md

 ## Wang, X., Nursyifa, C., ...
 Heller, R. (2024).
 Multiple origins and extensive bovine introgression shaped the highly diverse Indonesian cattle

 ### Mapping, Sample filtering, and Sites filtering
-A pipeline designed for mapping and post-mapping filtering of waterbuck.
+A pipeline for mapping and post-mapping filtering using PALEOMIX BAM pipeline.

 A pipeline designed to remove problematic samples prior to downstream analyses, based on

-mapping statistics;

-statistics from MultipleQC;

-exteremely high heterozygosity;

-error rates;

-relateness between pairwise samples: King calculated from global 2D-sfs;

-relateness within each location by NgsRelate.

 A pipeline designed to avoid biases from low-quality mapping, based on

-3.1.detection of problematic regions of the reference genomes:

-3.1.1.mappability;

-3.1.2.repeats;

-3.1.3.sex-linked chromosomes or scaffolds;

-3.2.sites that showed unusual depth;

-3.3.sites excess heterozygosity after mapping.

 ### Genotype calling, imputation and phasing
-Script to call genotypes;
+A pipeline designed to call genotypes;

-Script to imputate and phase genotypes.
+Script to imputate and phase genotypes;

 ### Population structure
 Script to infer principal component analysis (PCA) using HaploNet;